RayPT808/activitytracker/README.md

 ---

-- Colour Scheme Specification: This document outlines the main color palette and typography settings used in the Activity Tracker frontend application.Below are the most frequently used colors in the app's stylesheets:
+- Colour Scheme Specification: This document outlines the main color palette and typography settings used in the Activity Tracker frontend application.
+Below are the most frequently used colors in the app's stylesheets:

 | Color                | Usage Count | Purpose                          |
 |---------------------|-------------|----------------------------------|